Madankapoor/templated-segment-tree/README.md

  * Constructing a segment tree - O(n)
  * Querying for the aggregate in a range - O(log n)
  * Overwriting all elements of a range to a value - O(log n)
+ * Incrementing all elements of a range to a value - O(log n)

 Range updates are made possible in O(log n) time using a method called lazy propagation.